szabgab/perlmaven.com/sites/en/pages/how-to-read-a-password-on-the-command-line.md

 in normal circumstances you would not do that, would you.

-Of course if someone standing over your shoulder can read the <b>keyboard</b> as you type in the password, that's still a problem, but for that one of the solutions is just to type very fast.
+Of course if someone standing over your shoulder can read the **keyboard** as you type in the password, that's still a problem, but for that one of the solutions is just to type very fast.